The main factor that distinguishes the difference between MCT oil and coconut oil is the fatty acid composition.

 You may come across evidence that supports the use of lauric acid (C12) as the body absorbs it more rapidly than the long chain fatty acids.
 As longer chain fatty acids consist of 14 to 24 carbon chains, this would be true.
 Naturally, the shorter the chain of fatty acid, the easier it is for the body to process.

 So, when thinking about the three most common medium chain fatty acids – C8, C10 and C12, surely C8 and C10 (the two most common found in MCT oil) will be the better choice for rapid absorption by the body?

 In short, when following a ketogenic diet, it is helpful to have both MCT and Coconut oils in your cupboard.
 Use coconut oil for cooking and high temperature uses, use MCT oil for coffee, smoothies, shakes and salads.

 How do I use MCT Oil?

 Because MCT oil is odorless and flavorless, you can incorporate it into your daily meal plans.
 You can add it in coffee, smoothies, or shakes, drizzle it on your salad at lunch, or coat your fish with it at dinner.
 If you like, you can also have a spoonful of it on its own.

 Can I use MCT oil in place of coconut oil in cooking and baking?

 While you can easily use coconut oil to cook or bake, this may not be possible with MCT oil.
-This is because MCT oil is a refined oil with a relatively low smoking point i.e. 284 degrees.
+This is because MCT oil is a refined oil with a relatively low smoking point.

-You may not be able to use it in all dishes, but it is safe to use in low-heat recipes such as marinades, oatmeal, or salad dressings.
+You may not be able to use it in all dishes, but it is safe to use in low-heat recipes such as marinades, salad dressings or low temperature baking.
 You can also add it to smoothies or coffee which require no heating.
 Remember that this oil will not add any additional flavor to your food.